javier-cramirez/javier-cramirez/README.md

  Recently, I've been exploring reinforcement learning and its applications in reasoning LMs.

- Diffusion language models are cool, too (to the moon!!!)
+ Diffusion language models are cool, too (✨to the moon!!!)

 **Music enjoyer (bonus points if you can guess the singer in my profile pic), and always willing to help people do good.**
 <!--